SnowyMouse/fancy-mouse-boot-rom/README.md

 Please note that modified BIOSes or BIOSes built with hacked or leaked source code are not supported.
 If any issues are experienced with such a BIOS, **you are on your own**.
-The verification processes done on this boot ROM are intended intended to match the verification processes done on the original boot ROMs for the sake of accuracy.
+The verification processes done on this boot ROM are intended to match the verification processes done on the original boot ROMs for the sake of accuracy.

 ## How do I compile this?